| Title: | Chat UI Component for 'shiny' |

 chat_app() in a multi-user Shiny app context.

-When greeting is a function, the module calls it each time the
+When greeting is a function, it is called each time the

 greeting_requested event fires — on first view when the chat is empty,